mnot/I-D/http-encryption-encoding/draft.md

 # Introduction

-It is sometimes desireable to encrypt the contents of a HTTP message (request or response) in a persistent manner, so that when their payload is stored (e.g., with a HTTP PUT), only someone with the appropriate key can read it.
+It is sometimes desirable to encrypt the contents of a HTTP message (request or response) in a persistent manner, so that when their payload is stored (e.g., with a HTTP PUT), only someone with the appropriate key can read it.

 For example, it might be necessary to store a file on a server without exposing its contents to that server.
-Furthermore, that same file could be replicted to other servers (to make it more resistant to server or network failure), downloaded by clients (to make it available offline), etc. without exposing its contents.
+Furthermore, that same file could be replicated to other servers (to make it more resistant to server or network failure), downloaded by clients (to make it available offline), etc. without exposing its contents.